jejacks0n/guard-teaspoon/README.md

 [![Build Status](https://travis-ci.org/modeset/guard-teabag.png)](https://travis-ci.org/modeset/guard-teabag)
 [![Code Climate](https://codeclimate.com/badge.png)](https://codeclimate.com/github/modeset/guard-teabag)

-Guard-Teabag allows you to run the [Teabag test runner](https://github.com/modeset/teabag) using [Guard](https://github.com/guard/guard).
+Guard-Teabag allows you to run [Teabag](https://github.com/modeset/teabag) using [Guard](https://github.com/guard/guard).

 Teabag is a Javascript test runner built on top of Rails.
 It can run tests in the browser, or headlessly using PhantomJS or with Selenium WebDriver.
+We recommend you check out the [installation steps for Teabag](https://github.com/modeset/teabag#installation), and [read about configuration](https://github.com/modeset/teabag#configuration).

-With Guard-Teabag you can start up Guard, make changes to your tests or implementation files, and the specs will be run automatically.
+With Guard-Teabag you can start up Guard, make changes to your tests or implementation files, and the specs will be run automatically using Teabag.
 It behaves very similarly to guard-rspec.

 This project is still experimental...